Pegasus row: Mamata announces inquiry commission, leaves on mission oppn unity | Politics

 ''We had hoped that the Centre would form an inquiry commission or a court-monitored probe would be ordered to look into this phone-hacking incident.
 But the Centre is sitting idle...
 So we decided to form a Commission of Inquiry to look into the matter.
 West Bengal is the first state to take a step in this matter,'' she said.

-Banerjee said the penel will try to find out who all are involved in hacking the phones and how are they doing it.
+Banerjee said the panel will try to find out who all are involved in hacking the phones and how are they doing it.

 Also, it is important to look into the steps that have been taken to stop this illegal activity, the chief minister.